Visual (WYSIWYG) XML Editors

 neatly integrated into a system that offers table of contents, index navigation, text

-search capabilities, and various delivery formats (including a feedback-enabled
+search capabilities, and various delivery formats (including feedback-enabled

-A WebHelp system is the result of a transformation scenario usually run in
+A WebHelp system is the result of running a transformation scenario.

-you require an automated process that produces the WebHelp output, the same result can
+However, if you require an automated process that produces the WebHelp output, the

-be obtained by running the transformation inside oXygen XML WebHelp Plugin, which
+same result can be obtained by running the transformation inside oXygen XML

-is a command-line interface application that requires its own license
+WebHelp Plugin, which is a command-line interface application that requires its own

-WebHelp output, you can do so by running a
+test the WebHelp output, you can do so by

-DITA or DocBook to WebHelp transformation scenarios from within oXygen XML
+running a DITA or DocBook to WebHelp transformation scenarios from within oXygen

 request a 30-day trial.